Brett Booth

 Brett Booth is an American comic book artist.
 He is best known for his work on Backlash, a character he co-created with Jim Lee at the Wildstorm Studios.

 Biography

 Following his Wildstorm work, Booth has also illustrated the exploits of some of Marvel Comics' best known characters such as Spider-Man, the Fantastic Four, and the X-Men.

-The artist then expanded his career when he contributed illustrations for the Anthropomorphic How-To book: 'Freaks!
+The artist then expanded his career when he contributed illustrations for the book Freaks!
 How To Draw Fantastic Fantasy Creatures.

 He is currently active as a paleoartist drawing dinosaurs for various publications and websites as well as continuing to draw comic books.
 Booth designed the cover of the Dynamite Entertainment horror comic Vampire Huntress Neteru.
-He illustrated DC Comics' Justice League of America, with author James Robinson (comics), series from issue #54 until #60, the title's final issue.
+He illustrated DC Comics' Justice League of America vol. 2 with author James Robinson from issue #54 until #60, the title's final issue.

 On July 6, 2011, it was announced that Booth will be handling the pencilling duties on the new Teen Titans #1 that comes out as part of The New 52.
-Booth also drew for Kyle Higgin's Nightwing.
-Booth stated to Newsarama that he had been pushing for Wally West to enter the New 52 for a while, and became the artist for Flash Annual 3, the first New 52 appearance of Wally.
+Booth also drew for Kyle Higgin's Nightwing vol. 2.